diegojancic/MessiJS/demos.md

 ---
 # MessiJS Demos

-There will soon be more MessiJS examples here.
-In the meantime, here are a few to whet your appetite.
+Here are a few demos to whet your appetite.
+All of MessiJS's options can be found on the [Options](../options/) page.

 ```javascript